 This is where the cowboy rides away

 I’ve been thinking about this for a long time, but the triggering event for my blogging suicide came courtesy of George Strait, one of my favorite country singers from the modern era.
-His lyrics are straightforward and from the gut.
-No one listens to a George Strait song and asks: “I wonder what he meant by that?”

-I was thinking about my love-hate relationship with ToughSledding (not my readers, but the “job” of blogging), when I made a rare trip to one country music station on my car stereo.
+I was thinking about my love-hate relationship with ToughSledding (not my readers, but the “job” of blogging), when I made a rare trip to one country music station on my car radio.
 George did the rest with this verse — like me singing to my blog:

 We’ve been in and out of love and in-between